pulumi/docs/pulumi-hugo/themes/default/content/docs/concepts/resources/names.md

 {{% /choosable %}}

 {{< /chooser >}}

-{{% notes "warning" %}}

-Be careful when you change a resource’s name because changing the name of a resource will create a new resource and delete the old/original resource.

-{{% /notes %}}

-{{% notes "warning" %}}

-If you’d like to rename a resource without destroying the old one, refer to the [aliases](/docs/concepts/options/aliases/) resource option.

-{{% /notes %}}

 If the `name` property is not available on a resource, consult the [Registry](/registry/) for the specific resource you are creating.
 Some resources use a different property to override auto-naming.
 For instance, the `aws.s3.Bucket` type uses the property `bucket` instead of name.
 Other resources, such as `aws.kms.Key`, do not have physical names and use other auto-generated IDs to uniquely identify them.